W-David-Porter/acim/src/text/3-the-innocent-perception/iii-perception-versus-knowledge/index.md

 4. True vision is the natural perception of spiritual sight, but it is still a correction rather than a fact.
 ²Spiritual sight is symbolic, and therefore not a device for knowing.
 ³It is, however, a means of right perception, which brings it into the proper domain of the miracle.
-⁴A ‘vision of God’ would be a miracle rather than a revelation.
+⁴A “vision of God’ would be a miracle rather than a revelation.
 ⁵The fact that perception is involved at all removes the experience from the realm of knowledge.
 ⁶That is why visions, however holy, do not last.